USEPA/e-manifest/docs/src/Services/Manifest/get.md

 # Manifest Retrieve Service

 Returns the Manifest’s latest version data associated with the provided Manifest Tracking Number.
 The service always returns Manifest data and optionally returns Manifest attachments.
-For the “Image” manifests submitted via mail the service will return the manifest version according to the following rules:
+For the "Image" manifests submitted via mail the service will return the manifest version according to the following rules:

 - If PPC status of the latest manifest version is either `PendingDataEntry` or `DataQaCompleted` this version will be